 The Domino's Pizza chain focused on its store managers to reduce worker turnover from a staggering 158% down to 107%, according to a StartupJournal.com article.
 To accomplish this, Domino's HR department deployed a store manager strategy of hiring more selectively, coaching them on how to create better workplaces, and motivating them with the promise of stock options and promotions.

 Promotion Program and Procedure

-Every organization should make advance plans for promotion programme.
-A carefully planned promotion programme has four elements:
+Every organization should make advance plans for promotion program.
+A carefully planned promotion program has four elements:

 a) formulation of promotion policy,

 d) centralized records.
 We shall discuss each element in detail.